tlemane/kmdiff/README.md

 * control significant k-mers: `<output_dir>/control_kmers.[fasta|kff]`
 * case significant k-mers: `<output_dir>/case_kmers.[fasta|kff]`

+`--save-sk`: Outputs a matrix with the significant k-mers before correction.
+You can dump it in text with `kmtricks aggregate --run-dir <output-dir>/positive_kmer_matrix --matrix kmer --cpr-in`.

 Abundances and p-values are provided in fasta headers.

 ## Testing